-- Does the growth of Tesco plc. conflict with the interests of the consumer?
+- Does the growth of large multinational companies conflict with the interests of the consumer?

 - An ageing population – cause for celebration or concern?

-The skills you develop studying economics can be built upon and used throughout the rest of your life.
-The subject opens a wide range of career paths – including working in the civil service, local government, banking, accountancy, management, journalism, the media and the legal profession.
-Many of the professional examinations of financial occupations (accountancy, banking and insurance) have an economics component.
-An A Level in economics may give you exemptions from some of these exams.
-And there’s always soccer management to fall back on, emulating the likes of Arsene Wenger and Steve Coppell, both graduates in Economics!
+The skills you develop studying Economics can be built upon and used throughout the rest of your life.
+The subject provides skills valued by employers and opens a wide range career paths including: working in the civil service, banking, accountancy, management, journalism, the media and the legal profession.
+And there’s always football management to fall back on, emulating the likes of Arsene Wenger and Steve Coppell, both graduates in Economics.

 Topics from themes 1 and 3 – Exam Paper – 35% of marks